Mortyo666/universal-panel-password-changer/README.md

 - **ISPmanager**

 > The script correctly detects both FastPanel versions (FastPanel and FastPanel2) and applies the appropriate password change method for each.
+>
+> **FastPanel2 Note:** For FastPanel2 password changes, the script uses the built-in `chpasswd` command (`/usr/local/fastpanel2/fastpanel chpasswd --username=admin --password="..."`), which is guaranteed to work on modern FastPanel2 installations.
+This ensures maximum compatibility and reliability on new servers.

 ## Features